mynk-tmr/notes/Backend Dev/Beginner.md

 ## REST

-Create, Read, Update, Delete *resources* are 4 basic functions of an API model.
+Create, Read, Update, Delete *resources* are 4 basic functions of an API.
 In a *REST* environment, CRUD refers to `POST, GET, PUT, DELETE` .
 Read is a `pure` operation.

 To design RESTful API/system
 1. create data schema of resources (key-values, types, classes etc.)